LeyingGuan/SPACOexperments/README.md

 # SPACOexperments

 ##  simulations
-respath be the directory path for saving running and save the results, and you should run all code in this directory.
-Make sure there are data and results folders in respath.
 Let simcodepath be the path linked to simulation scripts.
+All code has been configured to work with the authors local enviromenet.
+Please make sure the enviroment path is correctly specified to your computing enviroment.
+For example, curpath = '/home/lg689/project/SPACOresults' is used by the authors, and you will need to change it to where you want to save the results.
+Depending on which file you are running, the results are saved to different folders under curpath (please create the folders beforehand).
 ```ruby
 python simcodepath/dataGen.py
 ```